RetailInTouch/n8n-nodes-keephub/README.md

 npm install -g n8n-nodes-keephub
 ```

+> [!TIP]
-Restart your n8n instance and the Keephub node will appear in your palette! 🎨
+> Restart your n8n instance and the Keephub node will appear in your palette! 🎨

 ---